h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 We see that adjusting **PAY_1 = 2** sends the customer very close to the cutoff line and super close to the default zone, showing pretty clear how this one feature can dramatically impact the model for a single client.

-For this particular dataset, the one variable that, for the most part, determines whether someone will default or not is **PAY_01**.
+For this particular dataset, the one variable that, for the most part, determines whether someone will default or not is **PAY_1**.
 In these cases, developing an AI Model is not necessary given that by just looking at **PAY_1**, one can predict in a manner of speaking whether someone will default or not.
 The question at that point will be whether it will be acceptable to predict default only using  **PAY_1** while generating a certain level of unacceptable disparity.
 And for the most part, this discussion will be base on what will count as an acceptable level of disparity.
 Hence, if we were to judge this model based on the fourth fifths rule, we will not use this model with and without demographic features being used.

 Once again, we can use **SA** as a way to analyze several features at first, which might not seem like generators of disparity.
-In contrast, **DIA** can help us see whether disparity occurs at a global level in reference to confusion matrixes.
+In contrast, **DIA** can help us see whether disparity occurs at a general level in reference to confusion matrixes.
 And such a combination of **DIA** and **SA** can identify and generated better conversations when deciding whether a feature/column should be drop.

 ### Conclusion